sysdef/elasticsearch/README.md

-# elasticsearch for otrs-8
+# elasticsearch with plugins

- elasticsearch docker container for otrs version 8
+ elasticsearch docker container with pre-installed plugins

 ## plugins